ripple/ripple-rest/README.md

   sudo useradd -U -m -r -s /dev/null restful
   ```

-3. Create a database that the `ripple-rest` server will store its back-end datain.
+3. Create a database that the `ripple-rest` server will store its back-end data in.
 Also create a database service account which only has access to that database:

   ```bash
   sudo -u postgres createdb gateway_appliance